zuixjs/zuix-web-flix/README.md

 A complete example is the `pages/home` page which has a `.js` file (*controller*) and also loads some *local* bits that are placed in the `pages/home/` folder.

-The `shared/` folder contains indeed bits that are *shared* across the whole application and that are usually referenced by difference pages.
+The `shared/` folder contains indeed bits that are *shared* across the whole application and that are usually referenced by different pages.

 As you can see in the `index.html` file those pages and layout bits are loaded using some special tag attributes that are `data-ui-include` (to load simple content pages) and `data-ui-load` to load pages or components that also have a JavaScript controller.